ssvlabs/ssv/docs/specs/NETWORKING.md

 A successful response message usually includes a list of results and the corresponding message type and identifier:
 ```
 {
-  "messages": [ ... ],
-  "type": <type>,
+  "protocol": "<protocol>",
   "identifier": "..."
+  "data": [ ... ],
+  "statusCode": 0,
 }
 ```

-An error response includes an error code in the form of a string to allow flexibility:
+An error response includes an error string (as bytes) in the `data` field, plus the corresponding `status code`:
 ```
 {
+  "protocol": "<protocol>",
-  "identifier": "...",
+  "identifier": "..."
-  "type": <type>,
-  "error": "EntryNotFoundError"
+  "data": [],
+  "statusCode": 1, // not found
 }
 ```

-The following error codes exist: **TBD**
-- `EntryNotFoundError` is returned when no results were found
-- `InternalError` is returned upon internal error

 ### Protocols